Tuesday, December 27, 2011

 Aya Korem - Ringing Bells

-This is a cover to a touching classic by Ahuva Ozri which is completely different and Aya Korem manages to define this cover as her own, with her sweet pop style.
+This is a cover to a touching classic by Ahuva Ozeri which is completely different and Aya Korem manages to define this cover as her own, with her sweet pop style.
 It fits in perfectly with the holiday feel of these days.
 It's a happy time but also quite melancholy and spiritual because of Yom Kippur and the "awful days" spent on soul searching and reflection.
-Now that Yom Kippur is over you can really see in some people how they feel much more at peace with themselves and ready to begin the new year energetic and with a quiet conscience, beginning with Succot.
-Even though there are a few days until Succot people are walking around in white and greeting each other with a smiling "happy holiday" because we're in the midst of the holiday season.
-It's also a great time to spend outdoors and breathe the early autumn air-preferably in late-afternoon because it's still summerish during the day (at least today it is with an annoying heat wave).
+Now that Yom Kippur is over you can really see in some people how they feel much more at peace with themselves and ready to begin the new year with a quiet conscience, beginning with Sukkot.
+Even though there are a few days until Sukkot people are greeting each other with a smiling "Happy holiday" because we're in the midst of the holiday season.
+It's also a great time to spend outdoors and breathe the early autumn air- preferably in the late afternoon because it's still summerish during the day (at least today it is with an annoying heat wave).
 The sudden early darkness due to the time change makes me value afternoons so much more than before and I try to spend them outside, and this clip makes me want to go on a trip somewhere outside the city and just enjoy the afternoon.

 Ringing bells